r-a-h-u-l2325/network_security_threats_report.md/README.md

 4) Malware(viruses,worms,trojans,ransomware,spyware) Attack
-Malware is a broad category of software intentionally designed to damage,disrupt, or to gain unauthorized access to computer systems,networks, or data.It operates covertly and often causes significant harm without the user's knowledge.
+Malware is a general class of software purposefully designed to harm,disrupt, or to attain unauthorized access to computer systems,networks, or data.It runs in stealth mode and tends to inflict serious damage unbeknownst to the user.

 Working of Malware Attack
 1) Viruses: A virus attaches itself to a legitimate file or program and spreads when that file is executed.It often replicates and inserts itself into other files.